-We offer our customers a 100% satisfaction guarantee, your happiness and hassle free experience is important to us.
+We offer our customers a 100% Satisfaction Guarantee, your happiness and stress free experience is important to us.

 We want you to be captivated with your new artwork.
 If you receive your artwork and for some reason you are needing to return it or it doesn't suit your living space, we are happy to provide you a refund, in-store credit or exchange it for a different art print.